Kempthorne Prosser: Chemical works and buildings

 The Burnside Chemical Works in Kaikorai Valley Road, Dunedin was the first Kempthorne Prosser factory to be opened in 1881.
 It operated until 1962, when it was sold to Dominion Fertiliser Ltd, and has since been demolished, however, one small building which functioned as the Men's Dining room still stands.
-The second plant, the Westfield Chemical Works in Bell Avenue, Otahuhu, Auckland, operated from 1887.
+The second plant, the Westfield Chemical Works in Bell Avenue, Ōtāhuhu, Auckland, operated from 1887.
 It was partially demolished and converted for new use in the 1990s.
 The main building still stands.

 The Hornby Chemical Works in Hornby, Christchurch, was opened in 1922, and the Wanganui Chemical Works, Brunswick Road, Aramoho, was opened in 1926.
 Both are still used by Ravensdown Fertiliser.

 Kempthorne Prosser also had non-factory buildings in three main centres.
 Offices in Albert Street, Auckland, were occupied by the company until 1973 (the building was demolished in 1982).
 An ornate warehouse on the corner of Willeston and Victoria streets as well as Jervois Quay in Wellington was demolished in 1978 to make way for a Wellington City Council car park building.
 There were further premises at number 132 High Street, Christchurch.
 The High St premises were to be demolished in 1987.